kcurbelo-accesso/video-stream/README.md

 ### Requirements

-- Node.js v18 or higher
+- Node.js v18 or v20 (LTS recommended)
+  > ⚠️ Node 21+ is not supported due to incompatibilities with Vite and PostCss
 - npm v9 or higher (or `pnpm`/`yarn` if preferred)

 ### Installation